Coconut Oil Brownies

 Whisk for about a minute until the mixture is thick, like this:

-Bake for 25 minutes, until there’s no liquid shininess on the top, and it’s a little bit squishy when pressed with your fingertip:
+Bake for 25 minutes in a 350F preheated oven, until there’s no liquid shininess on the top, and it’s a little bit squishy when pressed with your fingertip:

-Let the brownies cool, then cut into squares.
+Let the brownies cool, with the pan on a wire rack, then cut your delicious brownies into squares.

 Since the brownies are so moist, they will keep well for a few days.
-The below brownie was photographed two days later.
-A little drier on the edges, but still very moist on the inside:
+The below square was photographed two days later.
+A little drier on the edges, but still very moist on the inside, with its crinkly top:

 More Chocolate Desserts: